griffio/griffio.github.io/_posts/2019-06-16-Resilient-Management-Review.md

 *Status*

-External and internal forces can magnify uncertantity  - what's happening and why is to mitigate threats people in the team may feel.
+External and internal forces can magnify uncertantity - To communicate and give feedback about what's happening and why is to mitigate threats people in the team may feel.

 Ultimately, building team resiliency is developing and practicing these strategies to handle the waves of change that occur to an organisation.